Employment Law Changes – An Opportunity for Employers

 On the other hand, the biggest stumbling block of not being able to submit Job Check and AEWV applications at the same time remains.
 We are finding that many migrant employees need to apply for alternative visas (such as Visitor Visas) or leave New Zealand while waiting for Job Check applications to be approved, causing burden and anxiety for employers and migrants alike.

-We highly recommend that migrants and their employers plan ahead to avoid work visas expiring before Job Check applications can be processed by INZ.
+We highly recommend that migrant workers and their employers plan ahead to avoid work visas expiring before Job Check applications can be processed by INZ.

 Although the revised criteria has been designed by the New Zealand government to create new opportunities for migrant workers and ultimately speed up some parts of the application process, AEWV applicants and their employers are still advised to carefully assess their specific situation against the updated requirements and seek professional immigration advice prior to submitting their applications to give themselves the best possible chance of a positive outcome.